-Internet job postings that requested leadership and management skills, by occupation (2016-19)
+Internet job postings that requested leadership and management skills, by occupation (2016-20)

-Source: Burning Glass Technologies' Labor Insight[TM] Real-time Labor Market Information tool.
+Source: Burning Glass Technologies' Labor InsightTM Real-time Labor Market Information tool.

-Unsurprisingly,leadership and management skills were most often explicitly requested for managerial and positions.
-However, 29% of managerial postions didn't have an explicit reference to leadership skills.
-This does not mean these skills were not relevent, but more likely indicates the empoyers is assuming only those with leadership skills would apply for the position.
-Leadership and management skills were least often requested for machinery operators and labourers, but all catagories of profession had these skills requested in 20% or more job postings.
+Unsurprisingly, leadership and management skills were most often explicitly requested for managerial and positions.
+However, 33% of managerial postions didn't contain an explicit reference to leadership skills.
+This does not mean these skills were not relevant, but more likely indicates that the empoyers assume only those with leadership skills would apply for the position.
+Leadership and management skills were least often requested for machinery operators and labourers, but all catagories of profession (with the exception of Machinery operators and drivers) had these skills requested in 20% or more job postings.